jackyzha0/quartz/content/notes/perceptron.md

 Each unit has a bias and many inputs, and each input has an associated weight.
 The inputs are multiplied by the weights, and summed.
 The *activation function* defines a threshold for when the neuron should fire, based on the weighted sum of inputs.
 ![|400](https://i.imgur.com/ZVqcxBm.png)

+perceptrons can also perform [[multi-class-classification]]

 ## Geometric interpretation
 Geometrically speaking, a single-neuron perceptron splits an input space into two regions.
 In one region the perceptron outputs 1, for the other region the perceptron outputs 0.
 If bias is 0, the splits is always through the origin.

 ![|300](https://i.imgur.com/Or2zipS.png)![|300](https://i.imgur.com/Atap3J6.png)

+## Activation Functions
+By changing the activation function we can create different outputs.

+With a simple hard limiting function we can ouput 0 or 1 to classify

+With a linear activation function we can model [[regression-as-a-perceptron]]

+With a Sigmoid function we can

 ## Learning Rule
 given a set of training data pairs $(x,y)$, where $x \in R^d$ and $y in {0,1}$, and assuming a small value learning parameter $0\lt \alpha \lt 1$